jericho1050/backend-assessment/README.md

 #### **Guests (Unauthenticated)**

-- ✅ Can read tasks (GET endpoints)
+- [x] Can read tasks (GET endpoints)
-- ❌ Cannot create, update, or delete tasks
+- [ ] Cannot create, update, or delete tasks
-- ❌ No access to user management
+- [ ] No access to user management

 #### **Users (Authenticated)**

-- ✅ Can create new tasks (assigned to their user_id)
+- [x] Can create new tasks (assigned to their user_id)
-- ✅ Can update/delete only their own tasks
+- [x] Can update/delete only their own tasks
-- ✅ Can view their own profile and update it
+- [x] Can view their own profile and update it
-- ❌ Cannot access other users' tasks
+- [ ] Cannot access other users' tasks
-- ❌ Cannot access admin endpoints
+- [ ] Cannot access admin endpoints

 #### **Admins (Authenticated)**

-- ✅ Full access to all tasks regardless of ownership
+- [x] Full access to all tasks regardless of ownership
-- ✅ Can manage all users via `/api/auth/users`
+- [x] Can manage all users via `/api/auth/users`
-- ✅ Can override task ownership restrictions
+- [x] Can override task ownership restrictions
-- ✅ All user permissions plus administrative privileges
+- [x] All user permissions plus administrative privileges

 ### Implementation Details